cloudflare/cloudflare-docs/content/cloudflare-one/applications/configure-apps/saas-apps/zendesk-sso-saas.md

 ## Configure Zendesk and Cloudflare

-1. Navigate to your Zendesk administrator dashboard, typically available at `<yourdomain>.zendesk.com/admin/security/sso`.
+1. Go to your Zendesk administrator dashboard, typically available at `<yourdomain>.zendesk.com/admin/security/sso`.

 2. In a separate tab or window, open [Zero Trust](https://one.dash.cloudflare.com), select your account, and go to **Access** > **Applications**.